-RCW 9.94A.030(31) (within Definitions) defines a "legal financial obligation" in Washington State statute.
+RCW 3.66.115 defines a "legal financial obligation" in Washington State statute.

-5. Commission Washington State Supreme Court Gender and Justice.
+6. Commission Washington State Supreme Court Gender and Justice.
 2021 Gender Justice Study.Olympia, WA September 2021.

 This report from the Washington Supreme Court Gender and Justice Commission is a follow-up to the Court's 1989 report on the impact of gender on selected areas of the law.
 For example, Chapter 15, entitled "The Gendered Impact of Legal Financial Obligations [LFOs]" discusses the historical roots of, the current imposition of, potential reforms for, and recommendations regarding LFOs.
-Overall, available evidence "led [authors] to the same frustrating conclusion about the effect of gender in Washington State courts: trustworthy, factual data about the effect of gender in Washington State courts: trustworthy, factual data about the effect of gender in Washington courts is hard to find, and it is especially hard to find for Black, Indigenous, other people of color, and LGBTQ+ people."
+Overall, available evidence "led [authors] to the same frustrating conclusion about the effect of gender in Washington State courts: trustworthy, factual data about the effect of gender in Washington courts is hard to find, and it is especially hard to find for Black, Indigenous, other people of color, and LGBTQ+ people."
 Two points stood out from the data in which authors had a high degree of confidence in: "(1) gender matters - it does affect the treatment of court users (including litigants, lawyers, witnesses, jurors, and employees); and (2) the adverse impact of these gendered effects is most pronounced for Black, Indigenous, other women of color, LGBTQ+ people."
 The Commission put forward 5 goals for future action that prioritize work on the areas of highest need.